 Purpose: Boost consistent tooth care and healthy enamel

-Insider tip: Swap song snippets instead of sand timers to keep enthusiasm high during repeated sessions.
+• Insider Tip: Use short, upbeat song snippets instead of timers to keep interest high over time.

 Purpose: Encourage proper handwashing duration and technique

-Insider tip: Rotate soap scents monthly to maintain novelty and prevent routine fatigue.
+• Insider Tip: Rotate soap scents monthly to keep handwashing fun and avoid scent fatigue.

 Purpose: Foster ownership over grooming supplies